liuyehcf/BlogSource/_unposts/Interview.md

         * Morsel is a  small chunk or portion of data, in our system, its value is 4096.
     * Pipeline and Pipeline Driver
         * Pipeline is a logical concept that represents an execution link, comprising of a sequence of operators that without blocking operations.
-        * Each compute node will receive an execution tree, the tree will be decomposed to multiply pipelines, for example, the join node will split into two pipelines, one contains join_build, and another contains join_probe.
+        * Each compute node will receive an execution tree, the tree will be decomposed to multiply pipelines, and all the materialized nodes will be split into two pipelines.
+For example, the join node will split into two pipelines, one contains join_build, and another contains join_probe.
 And each pipeline can have several parallelism, called pipeline driver, which is the minimum scheduling unit.
-        * When to split one operator into two pipelines?
-All the materialized operators will be split into two pipelines, like join, sort, aggregation, window function and more.
     * User-Space Scheduler
         * The size of work threads is equal to the size of cpu cores.
 And core-binding can have better cache locality.
         * And for scheduling algorithm, generally, there are two different options, one is Global Balance, which contains a local queue and a block queue, providing the precise wake-ups; and another choice is Work-Stealing, comprising of a multi-level feedback queue, and may have false wake-ups.
 The pipeline driver with longer overall execution time may have lower priority and may stay in the higher level.